oliver-2003/USC-Course-Scraper/README.md

 scraper_econ = UscCourseScraper("econ", 2022, 3)
 scraper_econ.get_course_data_frame()
 ```
-This call of the get_course_dara_frame function returns a Data Frame of the information for all courses of Economics in 2022 Fall Semester combined with data including the rating and difficulty of each instructor.
+This call of the get_course_data_frame function returns a Data Frame of the information for all courses of Economics in 2022 Fall Semester combined with data including the rating and difficulty of each instructor.

 ### Export Data as a csv File
  ```python